 No child who arrives at school noticeably ill, with a rash, or with a fever will be admitted for that day.
 Should a child become ill during the day, the parent is notified immediately.
-The child is taken out of the classroom and remains there under adult supervision until the parent or authorized person arrives to take the child home.
+The child is taken out of the classroom and will stay in the office under adult supervision until the parent or authorized person arrives to take the child home.

 In the event a child contracts a communicable disease and exposes the other children, notice of such exposure will be posted, and parents will be notified when they pick up their children.
 The ill child will not be allowed to return to school until the period of contagion has passed.